-All new designs, not related to an existing facility, are expected to be subject to the utilization of this guideline.

-All major upgrades to a facility, or a larger facility's process area, are expected to be subject to the utilization of this guideline, however in some cases compromise with the configuration of the existing facility design may be required.

-All minor upgrades should use this guide as far as practical for new equipment, however in some cases compromise with the configuration of the existing facility design and installation which will be retained after an upgrade will be required.
-This document shall be reviewed and updated as required on a regular or "as required" basis by the City of Winnipeg Water and Waste department to ensure that the document remains relevant and accurate.
+- All new designs, not related to an existing facility, are expected to be subject to the utilization of this guideline. - All major upgrades to a facility, or a larger facility's process area, are expected to be subject to the utilization of this guideline, however in some cases compromise with the configuration of the existing facility design may be required based on input from any stake holder. - All minor upgrades should use this guide as far as practical for new equipment, however in some cases compromise with the configuration of the existing facility design and installation which will be retained after an upgrade will be required based on input from any stake holder.